-Bluing products improve white fabrics by adding a blue pigment that counteracts the natural yellowing that occurs during regular laundering.
+Bluing products improve the brightness of white fabrics by adding a blue pigment that counteracts the natural yellowing that occurs during regular laundering.
 The eye perceives the nearly undetectable amount of blue and sees the fabric as whiter.
 Commercial bluing products are highly concentrated and must be diluted before using to prevent permanent staining and streaking.
 Bluing can also be used as a blue dye to darken jeans and other dark blue fabrics.

 Liquid bluing is a colloidal suspension of a very fine blue iron powder and water.
 Other ingredients include a pH balancer and a biocide to prevent the buildup of algae and bacteria.
 You can also purchase bluing powder.

 Mrs. Stewart's Laundry Bluing is a leading brand in the United States; other brands include Bluette and Reckitt's Crown Blue.